pjanuario/express-zeromq-dojo-js/service/README.md

 ## Tools

+In the following exercise tasks we will use the following tools.

 * superagent - http request library
 * mocha - test tool
 * mocha-mongoose - utility library to reset mongo collections on each test